Field Types

 </article>

 This example uses the same “Attribution” field as photoCredit and byline, each storing its own content.
-You can target one instance of field with element queries, just as you’d expect:
+You can target one instance of a field with element queries, just as you’d expect:

 {% set postsMissingImageAttribution = craft.entries()